thephpleague/csv/docs/9.0/connections/filters.md

-If you no longer want to rely on that feature which has been deprecated since PHP 8.1 and will be removed from PHP once PHP9.0 is released, you can, as an alternative, use the `StreamFilter` instead by replacing the offending character with a supported alternative.
+If you no longer want to rely on that feature which has been deprecated since PHP 8.1 and will be removed from PHP once PHP9.0 is released, you can, as an alternative, use the `StreamFilter` instead to replace the offending character with a supported alternative.

 ```php
 use League\Csv\CallbackStreamFilter;